 I recommend getting rid of things.

-I recommend getting rid of things like produce bags and boxes, and simply putting your items in different containers.
+I recommend removing things like produce bags and boxes and putting your items in different containers.

-And I liked this because it keeps like items together.
+And I liked this because it keeps items together.

-And on top of that, you can easily see what you have in your Fridge and you can easily just grab it and go.
+And on top of that, you can easily see what you have in your Fridge and quickly grab it and go.

 Related article How To Organize A Pantry

-I highly recommend this because right away you can see what do you need to eat first.
+I highly recommend this because you can immediately see what you need to eat.

-And on top of that, it really helps reduce the amount of food you’re wasting.
+And on top of that, it helps reduce the amount of food you’re wasting.

 A can dispenser will save you tons of room by neatly stacking your cans.